GabbisCode/My-Note-taking/C/c-programming-for-beginners/challange/21-Print_the_contents_of_a_file_in_reverse_order/readme.md

+# 21-Print_the_contents_of_a_file_in_reverse_order

-Requirements
+## Requirements

-•write a program that will print the contents of a file in reverse order
+Write a program that will print the contents of a file in reverse order

-• use the seek function to seek to the end of the file
+* use the fseek function to seek to the end of the file

-•use the fell function to get the position of the file pointer
+* use the ftell function to get the position of the file pointer

-•display as output the file in reverse order
+* display as output the file in reverse order

-Codes by Jason
+## Codes by Jason

 ```c
 #include <stdio.h>